Passion (musical): Response and analysis

 Passion was generally admired by critics for its ambition but savaged by theatregoers when it first opened.
 In particular, audiences were repelled by the characterization of Fosca.
 During previews, people would applaud whenever Fosca had a meltdown.
 In one performance, someone from the balcony yelled "Die, Fosca!
 Die!"

-Stephen Sondheim believes that the musical is about how "the force of somebody's feelings for you can crack you open, and how it is the life force in a deadened world."
+Sondheim said the show is about how "the force of somebody's feelings for you can crack you open, and how it is the life force in a deadened world."
 In response to the hostility encountered during the early performances, he has said:

 The story struck some audiences as ridiculous.
 They refused to believe that anyone, much less the handsome Giorgio, could come to love someone so manipulative and relentless, not to mention physically repellent, as Fosca.
 As the perennial banality would have it, they couldn't "identify" with the main characters.
 The violence of their reaction, however, strikes me as an example of "The lady doth protest too much."
 I think they may have identified with Giorgio and Fosca all too readily and uncomfortably.
 The idea of a love that's pure, that burns with D.H.
 Lawrence's gemlike flame, emanating from a source so gnarled and selfish, is hard to accept.
 Perhaps they were reacting to the realization that we are all Fosca, we are all Giorgio, we are all Clara.